-Phillip Hyett, who is Head of Funds at Funding Circle, acts as Alternate Director for Sachin Patel.
+Tom Parachini, Global Head of Legal and Regulatory at Funding Circle replaced Phillip Hyett, who was Head of Funds at Funding Circle, as Alternate Director for Sachin Patel on 13 January 2020.

 Directors' shares and interests

 A list of all Directors who served during the year and up to the date of this report and their biographies are included on pages 58 to 59.